 It's a 7-minute walk from Asakusa Station on the Ginza and Asakusa lines.
 Tawaramachi Station is closer, about a 3-minute walk away, and is a little farther from the center of Asakusa, but it's extremely popular.
 It's so popular that they hand out numbered tickets for takeout on Saturdays, Sundays, and holidays.

-The basic food menu only consists of fries, which you can choose from small, medium and large sizes: "petit" (440 yen), "tall" (540 yen), and "grande" (640 yen).
+The basic food menu consists of only fries, and you can choose from three sizes: "TALL" (590 yen), "GRANDE" (690 yen), and "TRAY OR TAKEAWAY-BOX" (890 yen).

 At the time of the interview, I ordered a "tall" with "Belgian mayo" added.